the-vishal-kumar/nodejs-typescript-federated-graphql-boilerplate/PROBLEM.md

-# nodejs-typescript-rest-boilerplate
+# nodejs-typescript-federated-graphql-boilerplate

 ## Problem Statement

--   Create an app that fetches charging stations from [Open Charge Map API] and then persists them in [MongoDB].
+-   Create an application that pulls current charging station data from [Open Charge Map API] and then persists the data in [MongoDB].
-    -   Following fields are to be imported from [Open Charge Map API]\:
+    -   Following fields are to be imported from [Open Charge Map API]:
         -   operatorInfo
         -   statusType
         -   addressInfo
         -   connections
--   It shall update the database only in case of changes in the polled data.
+-   The service pulls the data and updates the own database.
+It shall update the database only in case of changes in the pulled data.
+-   It is required to use UUIDs (v4) instead of the default ObjectIds internally.
 -   Provide a [GraphQL] endpoint which can be queried to pull all imported charging stations.
-Use [Federated GraphQL] Gateway and SubGraphs.
+Use [Federated GraphQL] Gateway and Subgraphs.
 -   It should be possible to paginate through the list in GraphQL using [relay-style pagination].
+-   Each service is to be deployed to a Kubernetes cluster, so shall have a docker image
 -   It should be possible to run the whole service and the import locally using a single command.
 -   No [NodeJs] frameworks shall be used. e.g NestJS, etc.

+## Actions to implement

+1.  **Create a [NodeJs] application using [Federated GraphQL]**

+1.  **Dockerize the application**

+    -   Create multiple Dockerfile(s) for each service, such as Gateway, Socket Subgraph, MongoDB, etc.

+1.  **Implement the polling service to fetch data of charging stations**

+1.  **Implement a cron job for the polling service to run at a regular interval**

+1.  **Create a query to fetch a particular charging station**

+1.  **Create a query to fetch relay-style paginated charging stations**

+1.  **Write unit and end-to-end tests**

+**Note**: Charging stations are being referred to as Socket

 ## Solution